Blood Message

-Blood Message is an upcoming action-adventure game developed by 24 Entertainment and published by NetEase Games.
-The player assumes the roles of a messenger and his son, who are caught in the chaos of the Shazhou uprising and embark on a perilous journey to Chang'an.
-Set during the late Tang dynasty, the story follows their expedition across vast and hostile territories to ensure a crucial message reaches the destination.
+Blood Message is an upcoming action-adventure game developed by 24 Entertainment Lin'an and published by NetEase Games.
+The player assumes the role of Pei Changguan, as he faces the turmoil of the Shazhou uprising and embarks on a perilous journey across East and Central Asia to deliver a crucial message to Chang'an, the capital of the Tang Empire.

 Blood Message is scheduled to be released for PC and consoles.
-The release date has not been announced yet.

 Gameplay

 Blood Message is an action-adventure game.
 It is played in single-player mode from a third-person perspective.

-The player controls a messenger and his son.
-The gameplay involves combat blended with stealth and survival mechanics.
+The player controls the messenger Pei Changguan.
+The gameplay involves combat blended with stealth mechanics.
+The combat maneuvers include light attacks, heavy attacks, dodges, blocks, parries, counters, and executions.

-The game has a linear story progression.
+The game features a linear story.

 Synopsis

 Setting

-The June 2025 trailer reproduced a Tang-era mural from the Mogao Caves, depicting Zhang Yichao's army.

-Blood Message is set during the late Tang dynasty.
+Blood Message is set across East and Central Asia during the late Tang dynasty.
+It centers on a group of people who undertake a journey to deliver a crucial message to Chang'an, the capital of the Tang Empire.

 Thematically, the developers aimed to highlight the struggle for survival of ordinary individuals against the backdrop of grand historical events.
-They said that they conducted extensive historical research in order to present a realistic setting, mentioning that this is not a story infused with strong elements of fantasy.
+The perspective of common people rather than emperors or generals is used to show the occurrences of the era.
+In order to present a realistic world, extensive historical research was conducted.
+There are no strong elements of fantasy.

-Historically, Zhang Yichao, whose allegiance was with the Tang Empire, led a successful uprising to reclaim the regions of Guazhou and Shazhou.
-Following the capture of Shazhou, he dispatched ten groups of messengers—most of whom were ordinary people—across vast and hostile territories to relay the news to Chang'an.
-Adapting these actual events, the game is centered on one such messenger.
+Historically, Zhang Yichao, whose allegiance was with the Tang, led an uprising against the Tubo that resulted in him reclaiming the regions of Guazhou and Shazhou.
+Following his capture of Shazhou, he dispatched ten groups of messengers, who were mostly ordinary people, across vast and hostile territories to relay the news to Chang'an.
+Adapting these actual events, the game places the player in the role of a messenger.
+The player character itself is a fictional figure created to evoke the 'nameless' heroes in history.

+Jeff Hu, the senior director of global publishing, commented that "[The hero travels with his son] from the Chinese West to the East to deliver a very important message about their victory to the capital of the Tang Dynasty, Chang'an, so we can use different landscapes and let players experience different elements.
+We chose a very unique angle in that we chose a nameless soldier itself to tell this story, and also combine that with the emotional bond between father and son."

 Plot

-A messenger and his son are caught in the chaos of the Shazhou uprising and embark on a perilous journey across vast and hostile territories to ensure a crucial message reaches Chang'an.
+Pei Changguan and his son Ning face the turmoil of the Shazhou uprising and embark on a perilous journey across East and Central Asia to deliver a crucial message to Chang'an, the capital of the Tang Empire.